James Mellaart

-James Mellaart FBA (14 November 1925 – 29 July 2012) was an English archaeologist and author who is noted for his discovery of the Neolithic settlement of Çatalhöyük in Turkey.
+James Mellaart FBA (14 November 1925 – 29 July 2012) was a British and Dutch archaeologist and author who is noted for his discovery of the Neolithic settlement of Çatalhöyük in Turkey.
 He was expelled from Turkey when he was suspected of involvement with the antiquities black market.
 He was also involved in a string of controversies, including the so-called mother goddess controversy in Anatolia, which eventually led to his being banned from excavations in Turkey in the 1960s.
-After his death it was discovered that he had forged many of his "finds", including murals and inscriptions used to discover the Çatalhöyük site.
+After his death, it was discovered that Mellaart had forged many of his "finds", including murals and inscriptions from the Çatalhöyük site.

 Biography

 Mellaart was born in 1925 in London.
+He held both British and Dutch citizenship, and his family originally came from Scotland; according to one colleague, he "considered himself a Scot".
 He lectured at the University of Istanbul and was an assistant director of the British Institute of Archaeology at Ankara (BIAA).
 In 1951 Mellaart began to direct excavations on the sites in Turkey with the assistance of his Turkish-born wife Arlette, who was the secretary of BIAA.
 He helped to identify the "champagne-glass" pottery of western Anatolia in the Late Bronze Age, which in 1954 led to the discovery of Beycesultan.
 After that expedition's completion in 1959, he helped to publish its results.
 In 1964 he began to lecture in Anatolian archaeology in Ankara.

 Çatalhöyük excavation

-When Mellaart excavated the Çatalhöyük site in 1961, his team found more than 150 rooms and buildings, some decorated with murals, plaster reliefs, and sculptures.
+When Mellaart excavated the Çatalhöyük site in 1958, his team found more than 150 rooms and buildings, some decorated with murals, plaster reliefs, and sculptures.
 The site has since been seen as important as it has helped in the study of the social and cultural dynamics of one of the earliest and largest permanently occupied farming settlements in the Near East.

 According to one of Mellaart's theories, Çatalhöyük was a prominent place of mother goddess worship.
 However, many other archaeologists did not agree with him, and the dispute created a controversy.
 Mellaart was even accused of making up at least some of the mythological stories he presented as genuine.
 The furor caused the Turkish government to close up the site.
 The site was unattended for the next 30 years until excavations were begun anew in the 1990s.

-The city as a whole covers roughly 32.5 acres (130,000 m²), and housed 5,000–8,000 people, whereas the norm for the time was around one tenth of this size.
+The city as a whole covers roughly 32.5 acres (130,000 m2), and housed between 5,000 and 8,000 people, whereas the norm for the time was around one tenth of this size.
 The site stirred great excitement when Mellaart announced it and has since caused much head scratching.
 In fact, more recent work has turned up comparable features at other early Neolithic sites in the Near East, and this has benefited many people in their understanding of the site so that many of its one-time mysteries are no longer real issues.